 The previously-released virtual projection head-up display unit will also continue to be available through the company.

-The company has recently identified the fire and rescue market segment as one application for the technology.
-The new line became available Mar.
-31.
+The company has recently identified the fire and rescue market segment as an excellent application for the technology.

 Truck News is Canada's leading trucking newspaper - news and information for trucking companies, owner/operators, truck drivers and logistics professionals working in the Canadian trucking industry.
 All posts by Truck News